Sophietje/Verification-Tool-Overview/Tools/Synonym.md

-Prototype for verifying k-safety properties on Java programs
+Prototype for verifying k-safety properties of Java programs

 #### Name:
 Synonym